-Laparoscopy (keyhole surgery)
+Excision Laparoscopy (keyhole surgery)

-Laparoscopy is the gold standard of endometriosis treatment.
+Excision laparoscopy is the gold standard of endometriosis treatment.
 Performed under general anaesthetic by a gynaecologist with specialist surgical skills, laparoscopy is the preferred surgical treatment because the smaller incisions lead to quicker healing and faster recovery time.

 During surgery a laparoscope (thin viewing scope) is inserted into the pelvis via a small incision (cut) on the navel (tummy button).
 Other instruments are inserted into the pelvic/abdominal area via other small cuts.
 The surgeon will search for any signs of endometriosis deposits, lesions and cysts as well as adhesions (scar tissue).
 These may be on the pelvic organs including uterus (womb), ovaries, fallopian tubes, bowel, and bladder - and surrounding areas including the peritoneum (membrane lining) and Pouch of Douglas (POD or cul-de-sac).